Manuscript Submission – Author Instructions

 - figures (preferably uploaded separately)

-It is very important that the copyright release forms and conflict of interest forms must be submitted (uploaded) in order to be considered for peer review.
-Forms may also be sent via electronic transmission, email or fax.
-To submit electronically, please visit the submission site and upload under the manuscript submission page (http://jprm.msubmit.net) Blank forms may be downloaded at: http://jprmed.com/JPRMPubforms.pdf
+It is an important prerequisite that the Publication Rights Agreement and Conflict of Interest forms be submitted (uploaded) in order to be considered for peer review.
+Please download blank forms here and submit completed forms via electronic transmission, email or fax.
+To submit electronically, please visit the submission site and upload under the manuscript submission page (http://jprm.msubmit.net) Blank forms are available at: JPRM Publication Rights Agreement and Conflict forms

-Electronic manuscript submission is a four step process that is described step-by-step on the jprm.msubmit.net site.
-The Journal of Precision Respiratory Medicine does not accommodate the submission of paper manuscripts unless prior permission is granted via the editorial office.
-Please contact the editorial offices with any questions regarding the submission process.
+Electronic manuscript submission is a four step process that is described step-by-step at jprm.msubmit.net.
+JPRM does not accommodate the submission of paper manuscripts.

 SELECTING A MANUSCRIPT TYPE: When uploading your completed manuscript, you will be required to designate a manuscript type.
 The following are guidelines for choosing:

-- Original manuscript: Provides the results of original laboratory and/or clinical research.
-Components indicated by a checkmark below should appear in the order they are presented here (ie. title page, abstract, manuscript text, acknowledgment, references, figure legends, tables, figures) Word Limit: 2500 words (exceptions allowed under special circumstances)
+- Original manuscript: Defined as papers which provide the results of original laboratory and/or clinical research.
+Components indicated by a checkmark below should appear in the order they are presented here (ie. title page, abstract, manuscript text, acknowledgment, references, figure legends, tables, figures).
+Word Limit: 2500 words (exceptions allowed under special circumstances)

-- Review: Manuscript that provides a review of previously published literature.
-Components indicated by a checkmark below should appear in the order they are presented here (ie. title page, abstract, manuscript text, acknowledgment, references, figure legends, tables, figures) Word limit: 3000 words
+- Review: Defined as a manuscript that provides a systemic review of previously published literature.
+Components indicated by a checkmark below should appear in the order they are presented here (ie. title page, abstract, manuscript, text, acknowledgment, references, figure legends, tables, figures).
+Please refer to the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) for guidance: www.prisma-statement.org Word limit: 3000 words

-- Case Reports: Except by invitation, the Journal of Precision Respiratory Medicine does not encourage the submission of case reports.
+- Case Reports: Except by invitation, the JPRM does not encourage the submission of case reports.

-- Expedited Manuscript Service: This is a fee-based option requiring the submission of EMS Request Form.
+- Expedited Manuscript Service (EMS): This is a fee-based option requiring the EMS Request Form.
 The EMS option is for authors who consider the publication of their manuscripts to be time sensitive or who have specific publication deadlines to meet.
 EMS expedites both the peer review process and the publication date of accepted manuscripts See Author Instructions for more information.

-- Include full a non-declarant, relevant, and concise (no more than 15 words) title in sentence format (only capitalize proper nouns).
+- Title should be relevant and concise (no more than 15 words) , in sentence format (only capitalize proper nouns).
 Do not include abbreviations or use trade names in the title.